ngalaiko/galaiko.rocks/content/posts/dcp/intro/index.md

 Also, for a long time, I wanted to start a blog, but could never begin.

-Writing short articles about how I solve thus problems seems for me as an excellent opportunity to start doing both, so every day I will publish my solution for the daily problem here, and to [my GitHub](https://github.com/ngalayko/dcp) page trying to explain why and how I solved it.
+Writing short articles about how I solve these problems seems for me as an excellent opportunity to start doing both, so every day I will publish my solution for the daily problem here, and to [my GitHub](https://github.com/ngalayko/dcp) page trying to explain why and how I solved it.